ruffle-rs/ruffle/README.md

 ## Nightly builds

-[Nightly builds](http://ruffle-rs.s3-website-us-west-1.amazonaws.com/) of Ruffle are available for desktop and web platforms.
+[Nightly builds](http://ruffle-rs.s3-website-us-west-1.amazonaws.com/) of Ruffle are available for desktop and web platforms including the browser extension.

 ## Building from source